ToniTannoury/InterCollab/README.md

   <h3> Room Creator Stories </h3>
 </div>

-- As a room creator I want to be able to share my live camera footage
+- As a room creator I want to be able to share my live camera footage.
-- As a room creator I want to be able to share my live audio footage
+- As a room creator I want to be able to share my live audio footage.
-- As a room creator I want to be able to share my screen live
+- As a room creator I want to be able to share my screen live.
-- As a room creator I want to be able to receive the coins a participant pays to enter
+- As a room creator I want to be able to receive the coins a participant pays to enter.
-- As a room creator I want to be able to chat via text with the participants of a room I created
+- As a room creator I want to be able to chat via text with the participants of a room I created.

 <h3> Attendee Stories </h3>

-- As an attendee I want to be able to see the live stream (Audio, Video, Screen) of the creator
+- As an attendee I want to be able to see the live stream (Audio, Video, Screen) of the creator.
-- As an attendee I want to be able to rate the creator of a room after leaving it
+- As an attendee I want to be able to rate the creator of a room after leaving it.
-- As an attendee I want to be engage in the text chat of a room I joined
+- As an attendee I want to be engage in the text chat of a room I joined.
-- As an attendee I want to be able to participate to as much live rooms as I want
+- As an attendee I want to be able to participate to as much live rooms as I want.

 <img id="prototyping" src="https://github.com/ToniTannoury/InterCollab/assets/138028340/2208de2c-cbda-4a10-b197-3ea477cf7adb"/>